"Who is this naked-footed lovely girl

 So young and tenderly her footsteps pass".

 She holds the corner of her short jacket, filled with summer flowers in one hand and in her upright hand, a small bunch of grapes.
-This pretty figure on a custom made, drum shaped, water gilded stand, the stand inset with a circlet of flower heads.
+This pretty figure on a custom made, drum shaped, giltwood stand, the stand inset with a circlet of flower heads.
 The lamp shown with an ivory, pleated silk shade suggestion.

 All Parian porcelain is unglazed and in Victorian times was admired for its sculptural qualities.
 The name Parian, is in fact attributed to Thomas Minton, the famous 19th century English potter, who coined the name Parian after Paros, the Greek island which quarried much of the pure white sculptural marble used in studios.